 Euclidean space geometry: Cauchy-Schwarz inequality

-At first glance, the scalar product has nothing to do with the distance notion.
-It has, and the Cauchy-Schwarz inequality provides one of the links.
+At first glance, the scalar product and the distance notion are largely independent entities.
+As a matter of fact, they are intimately related, and the Cauchy-Schwarz inequality provides one of the links.

 Statement (Cauchy-Schwarz inequality) (I) For any vectors one has .

 (II) If the inequality sign turns into equality, , then is proportional to : .

 Proof.
 (I) If at least one of the vectors is zero, both sides of the inequality are 0 and there is nothing to prove.
 To exclude the trivial case, suppose that none of is zero and, therefore, are positive.
 Consider a real-valued function of a real number defined by .
 Here we have a norm of a linear combination .

 We see that is a parabola with branches looking upward (because the senior coefficient is positive).
 By nonnegativity of the squared norm, and the parabola lies above the horizontal axis in the plane.
 Hence, the quadratic equation may have at most one real root.
 This means that the discriminant of the equation is non-positive: Applying square roots to both sides of we finish the proof of the first part.